kimble4/CrossMgrLapCounter/command_reference.md

 `double crossMgrSprintTime()`

 The last rider's time, as a floating-point number of seconds, if available.
+Default value -1

 `double crossMgrSprintSpeed()`

 The last rider's speed, as a unitless floating point number, if available.
 The distance/time calculation is performed by the sprint timer itself.
+Default value -1

 `int crossMgrSprintBib()`

 The last rider's bib number, if available.
+Default value -1

 `time_t crossMgrSprintStart()`